 - After four pomodoros (four 25 minutes focused study), take a long break for 20 minutes.
 Then after the long break, you can start again back to step number 1 until you finish your task

-This learning technique helps in finishing each assignments and tasks not only in college but also with work and personal activities.
-Ultimately, this technique has been widely used even with relevant personalities which prove that this technique can be effective.
+This learning technique helps in finishing each assignment and task not only in college but also with work and personal activities.
+Ultimately, this technique has been widely used even with relevant personalities which proves that this technique can be effective.

-Lecturing the Wall Technique
+2. Lecturing the Wall Technique

 “Tell me, and I will forget.
 Show me, and I may remember.
 Involve me, and I will understand.” – Old Chinese Proverb

-This learning technique is very similar to that quote.
-In order to understand important things, you need to get involve and experience it first-hand.
-But how will you apply it on textbooks?
+But how will you apply it to textbooks?
 Lecture the wall.
 Some of you may have a vision of what it means.
-After reading a lesson on a textbook, try to summarize what you understand and say it out loud like you are teaching it to someone.
-As what Seneca the Younger says, “While we teach, we learn.”
-Pretending to be lecturing in your professor’s perspective, you have the tendency to understand which points are important in the lesson.
-Understanding your lessons is way much better rather than just rereading and memorizing it.
-It will stay longer in your memory than simply memorizing the keywords.
+After reading a lesson in a textbook, try to summarize what you understand and say it out loud like you are teaching it to someone.

-The “Test Yourself” Technique
+3. The “Test Yourself” Technique

 After answering the dummy questionnaire, check it and see for yourself the number of mistakes you committed.
 The beauty of this learning technique is it doesn’t have to have a timer.
-You can do this in slow phase or with a timer, either way you hold the time.
+You can do this in a slow phase or with a timer, either way, you hold the time.
 You can always do a retest until you get the perfect score.

-Subconsciously, you are giving yourself a head start of what’s going to happen and what you should do or shouldn’t.
+Subconsciously, you are giving yourself a head start on what’s going to happen and what you should do or shouldn’t.
 It has the same effect with this learning technique, you anticipate the possible questions to be asked during the quiz and if you did a practice testing beforehand then there’s a high chance that you will get a higher score.